HospitalRun/planning/Requirements/v1_0/Operative-Plan.md

 1. Verify the Diagnosis
 2. Describe the operation overall
 3. Select the procedures to be performed
-4. Schedule the operation date and time, if possible
+4. Assign a case complexity
-5. Make additional notes
+4. Make additional notes

 **So I can:** Capture the surgical plan for the patient with the diagnosis